Dhivakarkd/FileImportHelper/README.md

 </p>

 # File Import Helper
-File Importer Helper is a file transfer utility to automate transfering particular files from given source and destination using batch jobs
+File Import Helper is a file transfer utility to automate transfering particular files from given source and destination using batch jobs